 With our own children, my husband and I have carried on this tradition.
 As a mom, some of my all-time favorite moments have happened as I’ve watched my children’s excitement as they’ve carefully picked out gifts for their siblings, barricaded themselves into a secret spot to wrap those gifts, and then watched with great anticipation as their gifts were opened and appreciated.

 Here are some simple steps to help you set you give your kids the gift of giving this holiday season:

-2. Set up a way for your children to earn their Christmas budget.
+3. Set up a way for your children to earn their Christmas budget.
 If you already have a money/economic system in your home, great, use that (and maybe add in some extra opportunities to do extra work and make extra money).
-If you don’t already have a working system, now’s a great time to get your kids going on working, earning and saving and our new Work and Money Program will offer you everything you need to get that rolling.
+If you don’t already have a working system, now’s a great time to get your kids going on working, earning and saving.
 For younger children, you can make a simple chart with a square for every $.25 or $.50 they’ll need to get up to the overall amount they plan to earn and create a list of “money jobs” they can do around the house to check off each square on their chart (Watch this video to see my twins explain how they learn money toward specific things using a chart: Learning About Earning).